-Chairman's Statement

-and Review of Operations (continued)
+Chairman's Statement and Review of Operations (continued)

+the business.
 The operation's Maize division continues to play a vital role for the nation, working together with Government in operationalising its maize subsidy programme; the business has milled in excess of 61,000mt of product for the initiative since launching in December 2019.
-In support of this programme, both the Mutare and Masvingo (Masvingo plant last operated in 1998) mills were re-opened to facilitate product availability and to assist Government in offering relief to the vulnerable sectors of society.
+In support of this programme, both the Mutare and Masvingo (Masvingo plant last operated in 1998) mills were re-opened to the volumes achieved being a record high for facilitate product availability and to assist Government in offering relief to the vulnerable sectors of society.